-2020 was an astounding year for e-commerce due to COVID-19, with global e-commerce sales reaching over £3.9tn.
+The eCommerce industry is currently valued at over 5 trillion (USD) dollars.
+Last year global sales were just below that and are predicted to reach 5.4 trillion USD in 2023.
 This trend is expected to continue over the coming years, with 2024 e-commerce sales expected to hit the £7tn mark and £10tn in 2027.

 Despite the dramatic rise in online sales, maintaining profitability within e-commerce can still be a concern for business owners, particularly given the uncertainty surrounding post-Brexit trading rules and customers seeking value for money amid the pandemic.

-It’s also considerably costlier to deliver a product directly to consumers than buyers purchasing and collecting goods from a brick and mortar store.
-In Kantar and Profitero’s 2020 Ecommerce Organisational Benchmark Report, the study found that profitability was the biggest concern for online business owners in 2022.
+It’s also considerably costlier to deliver a product directly to consumers than buyers purchasing and collecting goods from a bricks and mortar store.
+Recent studies found that profitability was the biggest concern for online business owners in 2023.

-To ease profitability pressure, 2020 saw many e-commerce businesses raise their prices.
+To ease profitability pressure, many e-commerce businesses raised their prices.
 The study, which looks at over 200 brands, found that prices were 1.6% up by the end of the year.
 According to the statistics, beauty, home furniture and household supply businesses saw the most significant price increases, whilst toys and videos games companies saw the largest price drops.

 During periods of economic uncertainty, there are five areas that e-commerce business owners should monitor to help maximise profitability in the coming year:

 E-commerce businesses need to be mindful of who they distribute their products to, who is likely to cause their average selling price to fluctuate and who will happily keep prices at a premium.
 Past performance shows that Amazon is the marketplace most likely to price match and lower costs.
-Kantar and Profitero’s e-commerce price index revealed that Amazon predominantly slashed prices on beauty products and vitamin supplements last year, whilst Target increased prices by 16% and 12% respectively.
+The e-commerce price index revealed that Amazon predominantly slashed prices on beauty products and vitamin supplements last year, whilst Target increased prices by 16% and 12%, respectively.

 Controlling product distribution